How to Crate-Train a Puppy

 - Playpen, crate, bed

-- Water bowl (no food bowl…all kibble should be fed by putting into the Kongs)
+- No-spill water bowl (no food bowl…all kibble should be fed by putting into the Kongs)

 - 2 Kongs

-- Puppy pads (for when you are away from home)
+- Puppy pads (only for when you are away from home)

-- Slip-collar (the dog doesn’t wear a collar for fear of choking, but you can use the slip collar when bringing the dog out to potty.)
+- Slip-collar (the dog doesn’t wear a collar for fear of choking, but you can use the slip collar for a few minutes when bringing the dog out to potty.)

 - Puppy kibble